German stocks - Factors to watch on November 9

 Continental slightly raised its full-year profit outlook after posting higher third-quarter earnings on growing car sales in Europe and North America.

-Lufthansa’s cabin crew union UFO resumes its strike on Monday after a one-day pause, grounding flights at three of the German airline’s major airports for almost the entire day, affecting 929 flights and 113,000 passengers.
+Lufthansa’s cabin crew union UFO will resume its strike on Monday after a one-day pause, grounding flights at three of the German airline’s major airports for almost the entire day, affecting 929 flights and 113,000 passengers.

 The municipal utility of the city of Dortmund, which holds 4 percent in RWE, told daily Westdeutsche Allgemeine Zeitung it was bracing for a cut in RWE’s dividend to 0.85 euros.